pixelboehm/ldt-orchestration-manager/READMe.md

 ## Setup

 The Makefile provides a `init` command, that initializes the project, if that isn't already done.
-The `setup` command enables vendoring and fetches dependencies
+The `setup` command enables vendoring and fetches dependencies.

 ## Testing

 The `Makefile` provides several helpful commands for testing and coverage. _short_ and _verbose_ flags for the test command can be set via the CLI flags `TEST_VERBOSE` and `TEST_SHORT`.
 The Coverage report can be generated via `make cover` and is located in the `out` directory.
-Testing and coverage will always be executed regardless of caching.

 ## Variables